Bard on the Beach is a very popular Shakespearean theatre festival in Vancouver. It normally takes place at Vanier Park from June until early autumn.

 Bard Pride Day

-Family Days & Relaxed Performances
+Family Days and Relaxed Performances

 A special event that provides a way for all ages to enjoy the Bard experience happens during the Bard on the Beach season.
 Family Days and Relaxed Performances are when families can attend and enjoy various activities and a performance.